 Finally

 I always find interesting places to see and fun things to do in Adelaide.
 This is probably why I have been there many times and continue to go back regularly.
 There are also plenty of day trips from Adelaide.
 My favourite is visiting the wineries in the Barossa Valley.
 And Hahndorf to discover all things German!
 But they are other blogs.
-For now, enjoy what there is to see and do in Adelaide.
+For now, enjoy what there is to see and do in Adelaide whether this be for a day or on a 7 day Adelaide itinerary.

 I spent a few days staying on the esplanade at Glenelg and loved it!
 Dolphins on my morning walk!